Redot-Engine/redot-cpp/README.md

 You need the same C++ pre-requisites installed that are required for the `redot-engine` repository.
 Follow the [official build instructions for your target platform](https://docs.redotengine.org/en/latest/contributing/development/compiling/index.html#building-for-target-platforms).

-Getting started with GDExtensions is a bit similar to what it was for 3.x but also a bit different.
+Getting started with GDExtensions is a bit similar to what it was for Godot 3.x but also a bit different.

 This new approach is much more akin to how core Redot modules are structured.